-For federal gift tax purposes, the total amount of gifts is the sum of the value, on the date of the gift, of each gift that was made by a donor to each donee during the calendar year.
+Federal total amount of gifts is the sum of the value, on the date of the gift, of each gift made by a donor to each donee during the calendar year.
 Certain gifts are wholly or partially excluded from the total amount of gifts.
-(See Annual Exclusion below.)

-For Connecticut gift tax purposes, the total amount of gifts is the sum of the value, on the date of the gift, of each gift that was made by a donor to each donee during the calendar year and that was subject to Connecticut gift tax.
+(See Annual Exclusion, on this page.)
+Connecticut total amount of gifts is the sum of the value, on the date of the gift, of each gift made by a donor to each donee during the calendar year that is subject to Connecticut gift tax.
 Certain gifts are wholly or partially excluded from the total amount of gifts.
 (See Annual Exclusion below.)

-The total amount of gifts, for Connecticut gift tax purposes, will be less than the total amount of gifts, for federal gift tax purposes, if:
+The Connecticut total amount of gifts is less than the federal total amount of gifts, if:

-- Any gifts made by the donor are not subject to Connecticut gift tax (such as a gift of real or tangible personal property located outside Connecticut); - The donor is not entitled to all or a portion of the annual exclusion (the first \$10,000 of any gifts to a particular donee during a calendar year) for Connecticut gift tax purposes because all or a portion of the first \$10,000 of any gifts to the donee during the calendar year was not subject to Connecticut gift tax (such as a gift of real property located outside Connecticut); or - The value of any gift for Connecticut gift tax purposes differs from the value for federal gift tax purposes (such as a gift of farmland, where the donor claims special valuation on Schedule CT-709 Farmland).
+- Gifts made by the donor are not subject to Connecticut gift tax (such as a gift of real or tangible personal property located outside Connecticut); - The donor is not entitled to all or a portion of the Connecticut annual exclusion (the first \$11,000 of any gifts to a particular donee during a calendar year) because all or a portion of the first \$11,000 of gifts to a donee during the calendar year is not subject to Connecticut gift tax (such as a gift of real property located outside Connecticut); or - The Connecticut value of any gift differs from the value for federal gift tax purposes (such as a gift of farmland, where the donor claims special valuation on Schedule CT-709 Farmland).